paulrbts/brmc/README.md

 This repo is for Bromsgrove & Redditch Mountaineering Club data.
-Little else to say on the subject, it's not really for general consumption...
+It's not intended for general consumption but feel free to look around and submit pull requests if/where necessary.